feedhenry/fh-fhc/doc/fh3/app/resources.md

 ## EXAMPLES

-  fhc resources --app=1a --env=dev    Shows the resources of the app with id 1a in the dev environment
+  fhc app resources --app=1a --env=dev    Shows the resources of the app with id 1a in the dev environment

 ## OPTIONS